Multirate Packet Delivery In Heterogeneous Broadcast Networks: Delay Analysis

-According to the delivery rate analysis in Section \ref{sec:Delivery Rate Analysis}, $\beta_H$ is the fraction of time that $\nn{1}$ is in the transmission queue, and $\uu{1}$ receives it with the probability of $C_1$.
-So, because all packets received by $U_1$ are delivered, $d_{u_1}$ is given by (\ref{eq:du1}).
-On the other hand, the portion of time that $U_L$ is the leader, is given by $\bar{\beta}_H$, and this receiver deliver packets via leader transmissions with the probability of $\bar{\beta}_HC_L$ and differential knowledge transmissions with the probability of $\beta_HD_L^HC_L$.
-Moreover, other receivers deliver packets via differential knowledges from these two leaders by the probability given in (\ref{eq:du1}).
-Again, the delay distribution is given by (\ref{eq:delivery delay}).
+According to the delivery rate analysis in Section \ref{sec:Delivery Rate Analysis}, $\beta$ is the fraction of time that $\nn{1}$ is in the transmission queue, and $\uu{1}$ receives it with the probability of $c_1$.
+Since all the packets received by $U_1$ are delivered, $d_{u_1}$ is given by (\ref{eq:du1}).
+On the other hand, the portion of time that $U_l$ is the leader is given by $\bar{\beta}$, and this user delivers the packets via leader transmissions with the probability of $\bar{\beta}c_l$ and differential knowledge transmissions with the probability of $\beta D_l^hc_l$.
+Moreover, other users deliver the packets via differential knowledge transmissions from these two leaders with the probability given in (\ref{eq:du1}).
+Again, the delay probability is given by (\ref{eq:delivery delay}).